writethedocs/www/docs/conf/prague/2018/unconference.rst

 Schedule
 --------

-..
-FIXME Check unconference schedule

-Unconference sessions will begin after lunch on Monday, and run throughout Monday afternoon and all day Tuesday.
-We will start the unconference sessions off each day with some time for focus on one of several topics.
+Unconference sessions will begin after lunch on Monday, and run throughout Monday afternoon.
+Tuesday it will start after the job fair and run all day.